marcaldana/analysis/README.md

 # BellaBeats Google's Data Analytics Capstone Course

-Hi, My name is Jonathan Aldana.
+Hi, My name is Marc Aldana.
 I have a Bachelor of Science from SUNY Old Westbury in Management Information Systems.
 This is my case study on wearable technology.
 I'm going to go into each step of the data analysis process.
 I will provide some visualizations.
 I will be using R-studio to analyze datasets.

 ![BellaBeats Google's Data Analytics Capstone Course](https://bellabeat.com/wp-content/uploads/2023/09/Bellabeat-logo.jpg) BellaBeats Google's Data Analytics Capstone Course